The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence

+commutes, where the vertical arrow is defined by taking the weighted convex hull of the support of a series.
+We will tropicalize equations by means of $v$ and solutions via $\widetilde v$.
+The vertical arrow in the diagram above is a tropical pair, as introduced in \cite{gianmereta}, that we will denote as $\mathbf{\Gamma}^K_m$.

+One of the contributions of the present work is the generalization of the theory developed in \cite{FT20, hugao} to the nontrivially valued case and to PDEs.
+In this case, the initial form of a differential polynomial with coefficients in $R^K_m $ will depend on a weight vector of tropical power series and on a vector $\omega \in \R^m$ with rationally independent coordinates, and the reason is that in the process of defining the initial form we will make use of the field of multivariate Laurent series with respect to such a vector $\omega$ (see \cite{arocacanojung, arocarond}).

-The main aim of the present work is twofold: develop a Gröbner theory analogous to the aformentioned in the general framework of \cite{gianmereta} and prove, by using the flexibility of this new environment, the following generalization to the nontrivially valued case of the fundamental theorem proven in \cite{aroca}: \begin{thmA} [Fundamental theorem of tropical differential algebra] Let $K$ be an uncountable algebraically closed field of characteristic 0 and $v_K : K \rightarrow \T$ a valuation.
-Consider the differentially enhanced valuation $\mathbf{v}=(v,\widetilde{v})\co (\pk,d/dt) \to \mathbf{S}$.
-Let $I$ be a differential ideal in $\diff \pk n$, then the following sets are equal: \begin{enumerate} \item the tropicalization with respect to $\widetilde v$ of the set of solutions to $I$ in $\pk$; \item the solutions to the tropicalization with respect to $v$ of the differential ideal $I$; \item the set of tropical power series $S$ such that the initial ideal $In_S(I)$ of $I$ with respect to $S$ does not contain monomials. \end{enumerate} \end{thmA} All the objects appearing in the statement above will be introduced in the following.
-Theorem \ref{theorem:fundamental-introduction} will be proven in two parts, in Section \ref{section:theorem} and Section \ref{section:grobner}.
-The proof of the result above makes use of the fundamental theorem of tropical geometry and is a conceptual improvement of the proof of the fundamental theorem presented in \cite{aroca}.
+The main goal of this paper is to prove the following theorem, which is the generalization to the nontrivially valued case of the fundamental theorems of \cite{aroca}, \cite{sebastian} and \cite{FT20}: \begin{thmA} [Fundamental theorem of tropical differential algebra] Let $K$ be an algebraically closed field of characteristic 0 and $v_K : K \rightarrow \T$ a valuation.
+There is an algebraically closed valued field $(L,v_L)$ extending $(K,v_K)$, with a differentially enhanced valuation as described above, such that for every differential ideal $I$ in $R_m^K\{x_1,\dots,x_n\}$, the following subsets of $(\widetilde \Gamma_L [\![t_1 , \dots , t_m]\!])^n$ coincide: \begin{enumerate} \item the tropicalization with respect to $\widetilde v$ of the set of solutions to $I$ in $R_m^L$; \item the solutions to the tropicalization with respect to $v$ of the differential ideal $IR_m^L\{x_1,\dots,x_n\}$; \item the set of tropical power series vectors $S$ such that the initial ideal $\Initial_{(S, \omega)}(I)$ of $I$ with respect to $(S,\omega)$ does not contain monomials for any vector $\omega \in (\R_{>0})^m$ with rationally independent coordinates. \end{enumerate} \end{thmA}